-12.2.1 Changes to Flood Hazard Areas Based on Future Conditions watershed.
+12.2.1 Changes to Flood Hazard Areas Based on Future Conditions

+Historically, Chelan County flood hazard management regulations have been applied within the special flood hazard area as mapped by FEMA.
+FEMA maps are based on current or historical land use in the watershed.
 As watersheds develop, however, the rate and volume of runoff reaching rivers and streams can increase.
 In addition, changes in climate patterns can affect hydrologic conditions in flood hazard areas.
 The boundaries of the 100-year floodplain may change over time, creating inconsistencies between actual flood hazard conditions and those portrayed on FEMA maps.
 In addition, some rivers in Chelan County can migrate laterally, endangering properties along their banks.
 Areas that are at risk due to channel migration are sometimes outside mapped flood hazard areas, so that residents may not be aware of the risk.